Burma Cultural Holiday

 Group Size Small Group

-- Travel local communities and experience a better insight into their unique customs and cultural activities during your two-week holiday in Myanmar, Burma.
+- Travel local communities of Mandalay and experience unique cultural ventures during your two-week holiday in Myanmar, Burma.

-- Exploring more than 2000 pagodas and temples in Bagan, archaeological site which is one of the best Myanmar travel experiences for history lovers.
+- Exploring temples in archaeological Bagan is one of the best Myanmar travel experiences for history geeks.

-- Experience the watery world of local culinary and the technique of leg rowing – the symbol of Inle Lake, where one of Myanmar’s unique stilt houses destinations.
+- Experience the watery world of Inle Lake, where one of Myanmar’s unique stilt houses destinations.

-- Tour Myanmar’s most iconic landmark and important Buddhist monument, Shwedagon Pagoda, and do some sightseeing in the downtown area around Yangon.
+- Tour Myanmar’s most iconic landmark, Shwedagon Pagoda, and do some sightseeing in the downtown area around Yangon.